paddycull/PSOracleQuery/README.md

 # Invoke-OracleQuery
 This is a PowerShell module to query an Oracle database from Windows, using OS Authentication or database user credentials.
 The user can pass queries or SQL files to run against a database.
 It works for databases hosted on both Windows and Linux servers.

+**NOTE: This is useful for running queries and executing simple updates/creates - do NOT use this for complex DDL queries, especially on production systems - as I can't guarantee something won't go wrong with the query parsing.**

 #### Dependencies
 To access the database, the function uses ODP.NET dll files.
 The required file is located in the bin directory of this module, and is loaded automatically by the function.